Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 git commit -m "Migrate X custom properties from Polaris v11 to v12"
 ```

-The polaris migrator could insert comments or skip instances that are unsafe to automatically migrate.
+The `polaris-migrator` could insert comments or skip instances that are unsafe to automatically migrate.
 You will need to resolve those issues in the next manual migration step.

-### 2️⃣ Manual migrations using migrator comments and RegExp code search
+### 2️⃣ Manually migrate using migrator comments and RegExp code search

 Now, you need to validate the automatic migration and manually update any outstanding issues.
 The migration guide sections may have additional resources to help you resolve the migrations manually, such as `💡 Migration example`, `➡️ Replacement mappings` tables, and descriptions of what the automated migrations are doing.